ssuksawat/angular-http-quickerr/README.md

   });
 ```

 YES!
-This module will allow you to pre-define error handlers as JSON, and then replace your super long boiler-plate error handling code with a one-liner!
+This module will allow you to pre-define error handlers as simple JavaScript object, and then replace your super long boiler-plate error handling code with a one-liner!

 ## Getting started